marcotitoL/helloAPI/README.md

 ------
 at the time of this writing it's just a basic user manager, with registration and login, set a balance (can be used like points), upload a profile picture, see all registered users, update details like name, birthdate.
-Delete a user
+Delete a user Add Products and Categories.
+Buy a product/ refund a product. also has sample integration for Twilio, Sendgrid, and Stripe

 ### Things I learned while doing this